AdobeDocs/experience-platform.en/help/query-service/best-practices/incremental-load.md

 ## Getting started

-The SQL examples throughout this document require you to have an understanding of anonymous block and snapshot capabilities.
-Before using the incremental data load capability it is recommended that you read the [sample anonymous block queries](./anonymous-block.md) documentation and also the [snapshot clause](../sql/syntax.md#snapshot-clause) documentation.
+The SQL examples throughout this document require you to have an understanding of anonymous block and snapshot capability, it is recommended that you read the [sample anonymous block queries](./anonymous-block.md) documentation and also the [snapshot clause](../sql/syntax.md#snapshot-clause) documentation.

-For guidance on any terminology used within this guide please refer to the [SQL syntax guide](../sql/syntax.md).
+For guidance on any terminology used within this guide, refer to the [SQL syntax guide](../sql/syntax.md).

 ## Steps